 The Carson Valley Eagle & Ag Event is a special time to visit and see the Carson Valley

-Carson Valley, NV – February 19 2015 – If you have never ventured over to the Carson Valley or dropped down from South Lake Tahoe for a quick visit, this weekend might be a great time for you to give it a try.
-Late January and the entire month of February is typically a fascinating time in The Carson Valley.
+Carson Valley, NV – If you have never ventured over to the Carson Valley or dropped down from South Lake Tahoe for a quick visit, this weekend might be an excellent time to try it.
+Late January and the entire month of February are typically fascinating in The Carson Valley.

-On any given day driving on HWY 395, Hwy 88 and Foothill road you can see Bald Eagles, Golden eagles, Hawks and various other birds of prey in the fields feeding on afterbirth, or perched on a fence post or telephone pole waiting for the next opportunity.
-From afar this might sound all that pleasant, but trust me is quite spectacular.
+On any given day driving on HWY 395, Hwy 88 and Foothill road, you can see Bald Eagles, Golden eagles, Hawks and various other birds of prey in the fields feeding on afterbirth or perched on a fence post or telephone pole waiting for the next opportunity.
+This might sound all that pleasant from afar, but trust me is pretty spectacular.

-So if you coming to visit, what else is there to do while you are here?
+So if you are coming to visit, what else is there to do while you are here?
 The Carson Valley Visitor’s Authority has an entire program for experiencing the birds.
-There are guided tours, Art shows with some of the best wildlife photography in the area, Dinners and evening events that are just plain fun to get out and enjoy.
-These events do take reservations or pre purchased tickets so please contact the Visitors Authority for details
+There are guided tours, Art shows with some of the best wildlife photography in the area, Dinners, and evening events that are just fun to get out and enjoy.
+These events take reservations or pre-purchased tickets, so don’t hesitate to contact the Visitors Authority for details.

 But Here are 7 recreational opportunities to try while you are in town for the weekend.

-- Cycle Foothill Road – Absolutely great weather to hope on your Cycle and cruise Foothill Road from the North Side of the Valley, Through Genoa and on south into California.
-Also a great way to watch for the Eagles along the pastors and river valley route.
+- Cycle Foothill Road – Absolutely great weather to hop on your Cycle and cruise Foothill Road from the North Side of the Valley, Through Genoa and on south into California.
+Also, a great way to watch for the Eagles along the pastors and river valley route.

-- Hike The Genoa Trail System – One of Sierra REC’s Favorite local trails this trail has Three entry locations around Genoa and provides great views of the valley.
-Possible to See Eagles perched in Trees along the trail along with other wildlife.
+Hike The Genoa Trail System – One of Sierra REC’s Favorite local trails, this trail has Three entry locations around Genoa and provides excellent views of the Valley.
+Possible to See Eagles perched in Trees along the path along with other wildlife.

-- Fishing Topaz Lake – So you caught a glimpse of the Eagles and now you want to get the pole out and try a little fishing.
+Fishing Topaz Lake – You caught a glimpse of the Eagles and now want to get the pole out and try a little fishing.
 Head South on HWY 395 to Topaz Lake.
 The ongoing Winter Fishing Derby is in full force.

-- Ski Heavenly Resort – Of course if you’re a traditional Winter Recreationalist, bring the skis and enjoy a few runs on Heavenly.
-34″ and 62 trails currently open on the mountain.
+Ski Heavenly Resort: Of course, if you’re a traditional Winter Recreationalist, bring the skis and enjoy a few runs on Heavenly.

-- Explore the Tahoe Rim Trail – Just above the Carson Valley in the Tahoe Rim trail.
+Explore the Tahoe Rim Trail – Just above the Carson Valley in the Tahoe Rim Trail.
 Great starting points for a day hike on both the Kingsbury Grade side and the Spooner Summit side of the Valley.
-Limited Winter Snow fall has made the trail and easy winter hike.
-Patches of snow still exist on the trail but plenty of bare ground also and the weather is great for a winter hike.
+During heavy snow fall years, the trail heads at Brotovich off Kingsbury and Spooner summit provide exceptional snowshoe locations.

-Sierra REC Magazine is dedicated to sharing the events, news and adventure opportunities that exist in The Sierra Mountains.
-From Lassen Volcanic National Park to the North down through the Central Sierra and the Lake Tahoe Basin through the rugged eastern slopes of the Mono county and Yosemite National park to the southern tips near Sequoia National Park and the PCT trail.
-We invite you to share stories, trips and photos from your adventures in the Sierra.
-Please join us on Facebook, Twitter Google + and You-Tube or email us your events and photos at email@example.com #goexplore
+Sierra REC Magazine is dedicated to sharing events, news, and adventure opportunities in The Sierra Mountains.
+From Lassen Volcanic National Park to the North down through the Central Sierra and the Lake Tahoe Basin through the rugged eastern slopes of Mono county and Yosemite National park to the southern tips near Sequoia National Park and the PCT trail.
+We invite you to share stories, trips, and photos from your adventures in the Sierra.
+Please join us on Facebook, Twitter and You-Tube or email us your events and photos at email@example.com #goexplore